ietf-wg-asdf/SDF/sdf.md

 associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

-A JSON format representation of SDF 1.0 is defined in this document.
+A JSON format representation of SDF 1.0 was defined in the previous (-00) version of this document.
+SDF 1.1 is expected to be defined in a future version; the present document represents a draft on the way from 1.0 to 1.1.
+Hence, this is not an implementation draft.

 ## Terminology and Conventions